Senior Gear Editor

 Will, who splits his time during the winters between San Francisco and Truckee, California, brings a different type of perspective to the winter jacket game – one tempered with an attention to winters that often involve rain instead of snow, as well as milder temperatures, and an emphasis on urban-ready styling.
 We also had The Inertia’s Senior Managing Editor Joe Carberry take a few winter jackets for a spin in the cold and dry mountains of Idaho, where toasty insulation is the top priority.

-For this test, our main criteria for the winter jackets was their warmth, weatherproofing, features, and style.
+For this test, our main criteria for the winter jackets were their warmth, weatherproofing, features, and style.
 Weight and bulk were also taken into account, as we know how easy it can be to go too far and choose a jacket far beyond one’s needs.
-Fit was also considered, since it is an important factor on how warm a jacket is – a close fit helps up the warmth if you want to wear the jacket by itself, a looser fit allows for more layering up underneath, but can get drafty with just a t-shirt on underneath.
+Fit was also considered, since it is an important factor in how warm a jacket is – a close fit helps up the warmth if you want to wear the jacket by itself, a looser fit allows for more layering up underneath but can get drafty with just a t-shirt on underneath.

 revealing the inside of the Arc'teryx beta down insulated jacket while wearing it for our review of the best winter jackets